garbagetown/guideline/source_en/TutorialTodo/index.rst

 * Display all records of TODO
 * Provide ``Finish`` and  ``Delete`` buttons for incomplete TODO
 * Strike-through the completed records of TODO
-* Only record name of TODO
+* Display only record name of TODO

 Create TODO